-Each chiller uses a semi-hermetic, direct-drive Helical-Rotary type compressor.
+Each RTHF-RTWF chiller uses a semi-hermetic, direct-drive Helical-Rotary type compressor.
 Excluding the bearings, each compressor has only 3 moving parts: 2 rotors - "male" and "female" - provide compression, and a slide valve that controls capacity.
 The male rotor is attached to, and driven by, the motor, and the female rotor is, in turn, driven by the male rotor.
 Separately housed bearing sets are provided at each end of both rotors.
-Female and male unloader piston moves along the respective rotor.
+For RTHF, the slide valve is located below (and moves along) the rotors while on RTWF female and male unloader piston moves along the respective rotor.

 The helical-rotary compressor is a positive displacement device.
 Refrigerant from the evaporator is drawn into the suction opening at the end of the motor section.
 The gas is drawn through a suction strainer across the motor, cooling it, and then into the rotor section.
-It is then compressed and discharged directly into the discharge line.
+It is then compressed and discharged directly into the discharge plenum for RTHF and discharge line for RTWF.